Flight-Free-UK/flight_free_uk_website/source/posts/whats-wrong-with-airport-expansion.html.markdown

 In 2019, the Climate Change Committee recommended that, in order to reach the UK’s [legally-binding](https://www.carbonbrief.org/guest-post-planned-growth-of-uk-airports-not-consistent-with-net-zero-climate-goal/) net zero goals, air passenger numbers should not rise by more than 25% by 2050.
 In 2023 the CCC repeated its call for there to be [no net airport expansion in the UK](https://www.theccc.org.uk/publication/2023-progress-report-to-parliament/).
 Airport expansion plans at that time added up to nearly 60% expansion combined.

-This disparity made clear the very real problem concerning airport expansion decisions: they are taken in isolation, rather than as a whole.
+This disparity made clear the issue concerning airport expansion decisions: they are taken in isolation, rather than as a whole.
 This creates problems when it comes to calculating how airport expansion fits into our remaining carbon budget; on their own, no airport expansion would tip us over the edge of net zero.
 Collectively, our budget is quickly spent.

 For example, Heathrow’s third runway would increase existing capacity by almost 20%, taking up nearly the entire expansion budget, meaning that if Heathrow were to expand, none of the others could.
 Each political decision to expand an airport hinges on there being room in the carbon budget for that particular airport’s proposals.
 It’s easy to argue the case – as long as you overlook the fact that the same argument is being applied to all other expansion applications.